 Learn more about vitamin D and what you can do to raise your levels.

 Collagen is key when it comes to repairing damaged muscles, cartilage and bones, as well as maintaining the mobility of our joints and connective tissues as we age.
-The protein is readily available in many foods, but budding research indicates that taking a collagen supplement may benefit active people.
-Ready to give it a try?
+The protein is readily available in many foods, but budding research indicates that taking a collagen supplement (along with vitamin C) may benefit active people.

 Here's how to choose the best collagen supplement for you based on your personal wellness goals.